nitingulwani/food-ordering-website/README.md

 # food-ordering-website

-This is a basic food ordering website which I designed just for practice.
+This is a food ordering website.